 How long do I have to file a FINRA arbitration claim?

-FINRA Rule 12206 establishes a six-year eligibility rule, meaning your claim must be filed within six years of the occurrence or event giving rise to the dispute.
-However, other time limits may apply depending on your specific claims.
-Federal securities fraud claims under Rule 10b-5 have a two-year statute of limitations from discovery and a five-year statute of repose.
+FINRA Rule 12206 establishes a six-year arbitration eligibility rule measured from the occurrence or event giving rise to the dispute.
+It is not a statute of limitations, and other time limits may apply depending on your specific claims.
+Private federal securities-fraud claims under the Securities Exchange Act of 1934, 15 U.S.C. § 78j(b), and SEC Rule 10b-5 are subject to 28 U.S.C. § 1658(b)‘s two-year discovery period and five-year statute of repose.
 State law claims have varying deadlines.
 Because of these complex and sometimes overlapping deadlines, you should consult with a securities attorney as soon as you suspect misconduct.

 What evidence do I need to prove my investment losses?